top of page

 The Interislander in port, and the Bluebridge ferry arriving into Picton harbour with surrounding hills and coastline in view.

-If you have enough time, combining both islands gives you the most complete New Zealand experience.
-The North Island offers culture and warmth, while the South Island delivers scale and dramatic landscapes.
+If time allows, combining both islands creates a more complete picture of New Zealand.
+The North Island brings culture, warmth, and diversity, while the South Island delivers scale, wilderness, and dramatic scenery.

 Our Recommendation